apptainer/apptainer-userdocs/singularity_and_docker.rst

    In the example above, the build was performed without ``sudo``.
-This is possible only when the user is part of the ``docker`` group on the host, since {Singularity} must contact the Docker daemon through its socket.
+This is possible only when the user is part of the ``docker`` group on the host, since {Project} must contact the Docker daemon through its socket.
 If you are not part of the ``docker`` group you will need to use ``sudo`` for the build to complete successfully.